 The Alliance for Childhood Cancer Luncheon and Childhood Cancer Art Show

 Please join The Alliance for Childhood Cancer and members of the childhood cancer community for a special luncheon and art exhibit featuring the work of children with cancer, adult survivors and their siblings, immediately following the 9th Annual Congressional Childhood Cancer Caucus Summit.
-Check back for registration and location details.
+Here are the details on how to enter: Click Here

 Youth Lobby Day

 On Friday, immediately after the House of Representatives Childhood Cancer Summit, CureFest will sponsor a pediatric cancer Youth Lobbyy Day.
-Kids will attend an advocacy training in the Longworth House Office Building.
+Kids will attend an advocacy training session.
+Please meet in the Rayburn House Office Building basement cafeteria on Friday at noon.
+45 Independence Ave SW.
+Washington, D.C.
+Parents will be welcome to stay in the cafeteria.
 Kids will then meet with Members of Congress and Congressional staff to express their support for pediatric cancer research.
 This is a kids-only advocacy day for youth in elementary school to college.
 Parents will be welcome to stay in the cafeteria.
 This is a powerful way to ask Congress to care about kids with cancer.
 Be part of the solution!
 (No experience is necessary).
 Contact Jenn Flynn (email@example.com) for additional information.